doctrine/doctrine-laminas-hydrator/docs/en/basic-usage.rst

 Non-existing Entity in the Association
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the association’s entity does not exist, you just need to give the
+If the association’s entity does not exist, you just need to provide
-object:
+the actual object to the hydrator:

 .. code:: php